Ebazhanov/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 - [ ] by means of the Implements keyword and the name of the interface
 - [x] The name of the interface is passed as a parameter.

 #### Q25.
-What is needed for the contents of Module1 to be availble to other modules in a VBA project, but not to any other VBA project?
+What is needed for the contents of Module1 to be available to other modules in a VBA project, but not to any other VBA project?

 - [ ] Set Option Global at the top of Module1
 - [ ] Declare module-level variables as Private